 Cande’s parents remember first seeing their daughter happily kicking a ball around when she was about three years old.
 They tried to encourage her to play sports, like hockey, that were more common for girls in their area, but Cande was drawn to football like nothing else.
 There were no girls’ teams in her town of Chabas, in the Santa Fe province (which also happens to be the birthplace of stars like Lionel Messi and Jorge Valdano), so eventually they signed her up to play in the local boys’ league, Club Huracan.
 She fit right in with her teammates and thrived in the left wing position.

 We know that sport has the power to move the world forward.
 And stories like Cande’s are unfortunately all too common.
 In Argentina, for example, only 68 of the 230 regional leagues recognized by the Argentine Football Association have women’s teams.
 But Nike is working tirelessly with its partners across the globe to try and help bridge these culturally driven gender gaps in sport and play.
-Just last year, we teamed up with La Nuestra, the first all-girls football program in Buenos Aires, to provide coaching and equipment support.
-And earlier this year, there was yet another victory: Argentina’s Boca Juniors women’s soccer team played a match in the legendary La Bombonera stadium—a first for any women’s team.
+In 2018, we teamed up with La Nuestra, the first all-girls football program in Buenos Aires, to provide coaching and equipment support.
+And in 2019, there was yet another victory: Argentina’s Boca Juniors women’s soccer team played a match in the legendary La Bombonera stadium—a first for any women’s team.
 The moment was captured on Instagram, and it quickly became Nike Argentina’s most-liked post ever: